xd009642/xd-tts/slides/vocoding.typ

   - Griffin-Lim doesn't have a model of how human speech sounds
   - It just tries to do something simple and quick
-  - As a result there's some artefacts
+  - As a result there are some artefacts

   #align(right + bottom)[#image("images/ferris-listen.png", width: 20%)]
 ]